 Van Horn is a very small town located in the state of Texas.
 With a population of 1,920 people and just one neighborhood, Van Horn is the 655th largest community in Texas.

-When you are in Van Horn, you'll notice that it is more blue-collar than most other communities in America.
-43.51% of Van Horn’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Van Horn is a blue-collar town, with 43.51% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Van Horn is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Van Horn who work in maintenance occupations (15.59%), legal occupations (13.96%), and management occupations (11.12%).

-As is often the case in a small town, Van Horn doesn't have a public transportation system that people use for their commute.
+Van Horn is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Van Horn is an extremely ethnically-diverse town.
 The people who call Van Horn home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Van Horn, accounting for 81.40% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Van Horn residents report their race to be White, followed by Native American.
 Important ancestries of people in Van Horn include German, Irish, English, Welsh, and Yugoslavian.